s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 insert into students (name) values ('Your Name');
 insert into students (name) values ('Another Name');
 ```
+Do not use any GitHub libraries, but write your own Cgo wrapper.
-Verify the content of the database using any SQLITE inspector (e.g. IntelliJ).
+Verify the content of the database using any SQLITE inspector (e.g. IntelliJ or https://sqlitebrowser.org/).

 ## Exercise 8.2 - Containerization